ljwagerfield/ljwagerfield.github.io/customer-discovery.md

     -   Analogues to alleviate testing.

--   Share your idea with friends: they often know parts of the market you are not aware of.
+-   Share your idea with friends.

+    -   They often know parts of the market you are not aware of.

+    -   Sharing *only the problem* usually provides enough context for discussion.

+    -   The solution is still a hypothesis at this point.

+        -   It has the largest number of dependencies on other hypotheses, making it uncertain.

+        -   Less value in sharing the solution - because it is a poor starting point - not because people might steal it.

 -   When talking with customers, learn about: